rheakm/WiE-API-Workshop/README.md

 hash: `7541c966d819144e8927946e91e25b8a8c33c32b`

-## Javascript API request examples:
+## Javascript API request examples
 In Javascript we send API requests using the `fetch` API.
 The fetch function takes in 2 parameters: `RequestInfo` and `RequestInit`.

 The `RequestInfo` param consists of the URL or endpoint that we want to call.
 Eg: